groundy

 Under the MIT license,2 self-hosting incurs no per-token fee and no subscription.
 The cost is hardware acquisition or rental plus electricity and operational overhead.

 The crossover point depends on utilization.
-At low usage (a few hundred prompts per week), the Lite tier at $12.6/month yearly is almost certainly cheaper than renting the GPU cluster you need for a 753B model.
+At low usage, the Lite tier at $12.6/month on yearly billing5 is almost certainly cheaper than renting the GPU cluster you need for a 753B model.
 At high, sustained utilization, where you are running the model continuously for production traffic, the hardware cost amortizes against the subscription fast.

 For most teams evaluating GLM-5.2 for the first time, the subscription path is cheaper until you have confirmed the model performs on your workload and have a throughput level that makes the economics of self-hosting close.
 The MIT license means that calculation stays open: you can switch to self-hosting later without renegotiating a license.